topo-gps/ios-manual/en/routes/routes_share.rst

 Modifying shared route
 ~~~~~~~~~~~~~~~~~~~~~~
-If you want to modify a shared route, you have to :ref:`edit <sec-edit-route>` it on your device and share it again.
+If you want to modify a shared route, you have to :ref:`edit <ss-route-edit>` it on your device and share it again.

 Removing shared route
 ~~~~~~~~~~~~~~~~~~~~~